Neato Robotics Botvac D6 Connected Robovac review

 It’s best to move any valuables out of the way or mark the surrounding floor with the magnetic tape to stop the D6 from interfering.

 You’ll need to move it between floors but that’s a given with robotic vacuums!
-However, the Neato D6 is quite heavy.
+However, this Neato Botvac is quite heavy.

 After the first few cleans, you probably won’t hear it as it’s super quiet and moves around efficiently.
 You will need to empty the dustbin from time to time, but that requires hardly any effort!